hertssayf/ledgeboundgame-assignment-2/README.md

 | Level3 Complete | Final level completed | Final Win | Completing the last level shows the final win state. |
 | Final Win | Level3 completed | Main Menu | If level3 completed, the game ends with a congratulation message returning the user to the main menu state. |

+## Why State Management Matters
+State management is important because it helps organise the gameplay flow, UI behaviour and scene changes.
+It also makes the project easier to test and reduces the risk of conflicting logic between menus, level progression and fail states.

 ---

 ## Programming Language and Platform